-• 1051 Digital Images with Adobe Photoshop - Online Course - Sophomore/Junior/Senior (elective) -.5 credit/semester (asynchronous, self-paced course)
+• 1051 Introduction to Digital Design with Adobe Creative Cloud - Online Course - Sophomore/Junior/Senior (elective) -.5 credit/semester (asynchronous, self-paced course)

 NOTE: This course is an asynchronous, self-paced, online course.
 Interactions with the instructor will be primarily through digital means.
 Students must be independent, mature, and organized in order to have success in this course.
 A laptop compatible to install Adobe Creative Cloud software is required.